anywhichway/lmdb-cluster/README.md

 # lmdb-cluster
-A clustered version of lmdb that supports a REST API.
+A clustered version of lmdb that supports a REST API with sockets planned.

 LMDB functionality for put, get, remove, and range queries with versions is supported.
 LMDB start-up options for encryption, compression, etc. are also supported.